Phoenix-ni/L-Sentinel/README.md

 admin123
 ```

-On first use, the app will require you to:
+On first use, the application requires you to:

-- change the admin password to a stronger password;
+- Change the admin password to a stronger one.
-- configure the LLM provider, API key, base URL and model name.
+- Configure the LLM provider, API key, base URL, and model name.

 ## Configuration